 - Same-day visits often available, subject to appointment availability and clinical appropriateness

-- Prescription sent to your local North Carolina pharmacy
+- Prescription sent to your local North Carolina pharmacy when clinically appropriate

 - Buprenorphine for opioid use disorder; buprenorphine has been used off-label in selected patients with kratom or 7-OH dependence based on published case reports and case series — the decision is individualized by a clinician

-Major North Carolina metros we'll serve
+Major North Carolina metros we serve

 - Charlotte / Mecklenburg County